 There may be the opportunity available to complete a Modern Apprenticeship in Freight Logistics.

-Many trainees enter with a Higher National Certificate (HNC), Higher National Diploma (HND) or degree.
+Many trainees enter with an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9).
 Courses that include business or international business can be relevant, but there are also specialist courses available in subjects such as international trade, logistics, transport and distribution.

 Entry requirements for HNCs and HNDs are 1-3 Highers plus subjects at National 5.
 Degree courses require 4-5 Highers plus subjects at National 5 including English.

-City of Glasgow College offers an HND in Supply Chain Management.
+City of Glasgow College offers an HND in Managing Supply Chain Operations.
 Entry requirements are 2 Highers including English or an English based subject.